linfengc/pokedex/README.md

 # pokedex

-will be uploaded once the AR feature is added should be up on around 9/10
+#This project is from the course iOS 9 and Swift 2: From Beginner to Paid Professional on udemy by Mark Price
+##
+#currently working on adding a customized AR feature on the camera
+#will be up soon